Click on the guide below for more information

 From west of Guelph, take Highway 7 which becomes Woodlawn Road as it enters Guelph.
 Turn right on Woolwich Street, left on Speedvale Avenue and right on Delhi Street.
 The hospital is on your left.

-Paid parking is available behind the Hospital and costs $8 each time to exit.
-In addition, there are a few metered spaces.
+In addition, there are a some "Display and Pay" metered spaces.
 However, if you need to park longer than two hours, using the parking lot is recommended.
-A week-long parking pass is available at our Switchboard for $56 plus a refundable deposit of $10.
-Additional parking spaces are available in front of the Medical Health Centre at 73 Delhi Street.
 There is no overnight meter parking on Delhi Street.

 The Ontario Hospital Association launched a Patient Safety Tips campaign across all hospitals in Ontario.
 The goal of the campaign is to provide information to patients to help them make their health care as safe as possible.
 The five tips are: